Freedom Center (Chicago): Post-Construction

-In January 2021, the Chicago Tribune moved out of One Prudential Plaza, and relocated their offices and newsroom to Freedom Center.
+In January 2021, the Chicago Tribune offices and newsroom moved out of One Prudential Plaza and relocated to Freedom Center.
 This was only three years after their exit from Tribune Tower.

 Re-development

 River District

 On September 06, 2017, Tribune Media announced plans to demolish the then vacant Freedom Center North.
 They would turn it into a mixed-use development consisting of 1.2 million square feet of offices and a 310-unit residential building.
 Riverside Investment & Development were to be the developers of the project.
 On Apr 19, 2021, it was reported that the plans were dropped.

 On October 04, 2017, Tribune Media announced plans to turn Freedom Center into a mixed-use development with 18 buildings.
 It would comprise about 9 million square feet of commercial and residential space.
 The plan aimed to be home to 19,000 jobs, and have 5,900 residential units.
 This development was planned to fit in with the aforementioned Freedom Center North Development.
-This plan was canceled after the 37 acre site was put up for sale.
+This plan was canceled after the 37-acre site was put up for sale.